ChelseaSeqs/HackBio-StageTwo/README.md

-# Analysis of bone marrow single-cell dataset available from the CZI CellxGene portal
+# Analysis of a single-cell dataset available from the CZI CellxGene portal

 ## Code
 Available in this repository: